 The sections in which to report recipients are:

-1. Report recipients for whom title XIX payments were made directly by the State or through a fiscal agent in sections
+1. Report recipients for whom title XIX payments were made directly by the State or through a fiscal agent in sections A, D, E, F, G, I, and M.

-2. Report recipients for whom title XVIII deductible and coinsurance amounts were made directly by the State or through a fiscal agent or health
+2. Report recipients for whom title XVIII deductible and coinsurance amounts were made directly by the State or through a fiscal agent or health insurance plan in sections A, D, G, I, L, and M.

-3. Report recipients of services for whom title XIX were made to and the number of clients in sections A, D,
+3. Report recipients of services for whom title XIX payments or fees were made to capitated care plans or primary care case management (PCCM) providers and the number of clients in sections A, D, G, I, K, and M.

 Recipients of a specific type of service are those for whom at least one payment for that particular service was made.
 Unduplicated recipient counts are summations of groups of recipients in which no individual can be counted more than once.